couchbase/subjson/README.md

 to obtain regions of the document which should be replaced, and outputs a small, fixed array of `iovec` like structures (buffer-length regions) which consist of the new document.

-The library itself is written in C. The tests are in C++.

 ## Performance Characteristics